Get in Touch

 Audience

-• Compliance officers and legal teams within government agencies
+• Compliance officers and legal teams within financial institutions for government and private sectors

-• Onboarding, KYC, and client due diligence staff in public sector organizations
+• Onboarding, KYC, and client due diligence staff members

-• Tax reporting and operations teams in governmental financial institutions
+• Tax reporting and operations teams in financial organizations

 14 Hours